 At the Weingut Stad Krems you can sample wines for a bargain 1€ a taste, and do guided wine tastings with a tour of the cellar.
-Located at Stadtgraben 11, 3500 Krems an der Donau.
+It’s located at Stadtgraben 11, 3500 Krems an der Donau.

 Where to Eat in Krems

-The Guest House Jell has a menu based on local ingredients and specialties, and it looks very appealing with its grey stone walls, but I ate on the ship so I didn’t have a meal in town.
+The Guest House Jell has a menu based on local ingredients and specialties, and it looks very appealing with its grey stone walls, but as I was rushing to get back to the ship I didn’t have time for a meal.
 The address is Hoher Markt 8-9, 3500 Krems an der Donau.

 Other Things to Do in Krems

 If you’re on Landstrasse (Obere Landstasse turns into Untere Landstrasse, just to keep you confused), you’re already in the Old Town and there are plenty of historic buildings and small winding streets to meander through.

 See the Pfarrkirche St. Veit – Wachau Cathedral